Ukraine escalation? “Aggressive behavior” by Russia – Merkel and Biden react – USA before arms delivery

 Ukraine: Thousands of Russian soldiers in border area – NATO countries are calling for de-escalation

-The United States estimates that Russia recently moved 15,000 to 25,000 soldiers to the annexed Crimean peninsula and towards the Ukrainian border.
-Why the tensions are increasing again now – despite the agreed ceasefire – is discussed controversially according to the dpa.
+According to the dpa, the United States estimates that Russia has recently moved 15,000 to 25,000 soldiers to the annexed Crimean peninsula and towards the Ukrainian border.
+Why the tensions are increasing again now – despite the agreed ceasefire – is a matter of controversy.
 One thesis that is advocated by NATO, among others, is that Putin wants to test how far the Biden government’s support for Ukraine goes.
-In Moscow, however, it is argued that they only responded to provocation from Ukraine.
+In Moscow, on the other hand, the German press agency argues, they only reacted to provocation from the Ukraine.
 The deployment of troops at the border is dismissed as an exercise in the Kremlin.

 After the NATO summit in Brussels on Wednesday, US Secretary of Defense Lloyd Austin, who had specially traveled to Brussels with US Secretary of State Antony Blinken, also promised Ukraine further arms deliveries.
 The United States has been supplying the country with equipment and instructors for some time.
 In the press conference in Brussels, US Secretary of State Antony Blinken pointed out that the Russian troop deployment was the largest since the annexation of Crimea in 2014.
 “We know what happened last,” said Blinken in Brussels. (aka me material from dpa) * Merkur.de is an offer from IPPEN.MEDIA.